andrasq/node-qprintf/Readme.md

 omit the decimal point and prints no decimals.
 For strings, the precision specifies the maximum number of characters of the string included in the output.

-The field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
+The field width of a `%O` conversion is taken to be the depth for util.inspect to recurse down to.
 Specify 0 to not recurse into sub-objects.

-The field width of a %A coversion is taken to be the number of elements to show.
+The field width of a `%A` coversion is taken to be the number of elements to show.

 Unlike C, zero padding uses zeroes for left-aligned numbers and strings as well.

-Unlike C, the %f, %e, %E, %g and %G floating-point conversions do not remove trailing zeros after the decimal point.
+Unlike C, the `%f`, `%e`, `%E`, `%g` and `%G` floating-point conversions do not remove trailing zeros after the decimal point.